santa fe county South Meadows Open Space

 Completed: Under construction 2014

-MRWM worked with Santa Fe County to develop a Master Plan for South Meadows Open Space.
-Located near the Traditional Village of Agua Fria, the 22-acre open space property has a historic connection to El Camino Real de Tierra Adentro.
-The rapidly developing surrounding community encouraged the County to buy the property and preserve it as an open space.
+MRWM worked with Santa Fe County to develop a Master Plan for South Meadows Open Space near the Traditional Village of Agua Fria.
+The 22-acre open space property has a historic connection to El Camino Real de Tierra Adentro, and the rapidly developing surrounding community encouraged the County to buy the property and preserve it.